rohitbnrj2/Embodied-Agent/README.md

 ## Running on Supercloud

-To run on supercloud, replace `local.sh` with `sc.sh` in the above commands.
+To run on supercloud, replace `local.sh` with `supercloud.sh` in the above commands.
 This will set various environment variables that are required to run on supercloud.
 You can still run `local.sh` if you don't plan to use slurm to submit a job.

 > [!NOTE]
 > See `configs/hydra/launcher/supercloud.yaml` and